XColorful/Openworld-BattleRoyale/README.md

 - Camera Overhaul Reforged by ConfusedFool93
 - ItemPhysics Full by CreativeMD
+- Modern UI by BloCamLimb
+- My Server Is Compatible by focamacho
 - Oculus by Asek3
 - Physics Mod by haubna
 - Pick Up Notifier by Fuzs